rengzhengcodes-highschool-code/APCSFinalProject/README.md

 ## Dev Log (YYYY-MM-DD|Initials)
 2021-05-22|RZ - Created get methods and instance variables for the Car, Track, TrackCamera class.
 Created untested class for conversion between Cartesian and polar coordinates.

-2021-05-24|RZ - Prototype/development plan created.
+2021-05-23|RZ - Prototype/development plan created.
 Documentation framework begun as well as the UML.

+2021-05-24|RZ - Resolved some repetitive code from initial development.